Snowbelt: Location

+Effects of climate change

+Climate change will likely have a significant effect on the future of weather events on the snowbelt.
+On one hand, as temperatures increase in the area of the Great Lakes, making them free of ice for longer periods of time, snowfall could increase during lake-effect snow events and extend lake-effect snow season if the air is cold enough for snow.
+However the air that flows over the rivers and can create lake-effect snow will also generally become warmer over time which could lead to less overall snow and more overall lake-effect rain.
+The second effect will more likely affect southern lake effect regions faster as they will warm up quicker due to their more southern location.

 Skiing industries

 Healthy skiing industries have been established in snowbelt regions located near major cities such as Buffalo and Toronto.
 The Erie/Ontario snowbelt, which extends to the northern slopes of the Allegheny Plateau, has lent the region its nickname: ski country.
 To the south of Georgian Bay, ski resorts are found on the Niagara Escarpment at Blue Mountain and on the Oro Moraine.

 Outside North America

 Ocean-effect snow conditions are found on the West side of the Japanese island of Hokkaido and the west side of Russia's Kamchatka Peninsula.
 There, cold winds blowing outward from the Siberian winter high pressure system pick up moisture while crossing the Sea of Japan and the Sea of Okhotsk and release it as heavy snowfall in Japan's snow country.

 Sweden's east coast can be affected by similar conditions, particularly in the early winter when there is little ice on the Baltic Sea.